-Spent the weekend in Santa Cruz County.
+I spent the weekend in Santa Cruz County.
 I lived here in the 80s and have always been welcome to come back and visit at the home of Janey, one of my closest and oldest friends.

 Time accelerates as you get older.
 Especially during Covid, the days seem like a repetitive blur.
 You get up, do your morning and afternoon chores and before you know it, it’s time for bed.
 You have little to talk about because there’s nothing going on.

+Janey has three cats.
+One of them, I think, has ADHD.
 This cat needs the outdoors.
 He needs to roam and explore and get into a fair amount of trouble.
 Just like I did when I lived here.
 Santa Cruz gave me that freedom.

 I had the freedom that so many young people today lack.
 Today, every young person I know under 30 is still living with their parents.
 They have to.
 It’s an economic necessity.
 My generation couldn’t wait to get away from our parents, especially if it meant living in a place like Santa Cruz.
 I lived all over this county.
 I bounced from place to place.
 Landlords would give me notice when they were about to sell or bring in some relative.
 Or I’d get into some hassle with a roommate.
-It was all part of what I needed to do in order to learn and to grow.
+It was all part of what I needed to do in order to learn and grow.
 And it’s left my memories of this place so noteworthy and multidimensional.
 No, these memories are not a haze at all.
 Santa Cruz allowed one to savor life and experience it completely.
 It’s sad that young people today don’t have that.

 We also had relatively free community college back then.
 And you couldn’t beat Cabrillo, my alma mater.
 It was rich with interesting teachers.
-I’m sure it still is, although the tuition has gone up and admissions are now impacted.
+I’m sure it still is, although the tuition has gone up and admissions are now impacted

 More than anything, we had access to such incredible natural beauty here.
 That beauty remains, although the parks and paths have gotten increasingly more crowded.
 And you can’t traverse Highway One and most hours of the day without getting stuck in traffic.